ViciousBadger/larion-world-generation/README.md

 - Temperature changes as you move north or south (z-axis).
     - If you travel far enough, it wraps back around.
     - Travelling east or west lets you stay in roughly the same temperature.
-    - "Tropical" biomes (jungle, savanna etc) generate _within_ desert and badland regions instead of around them.
+    - "Tropical" biomes (jungle, savanna etc) generate at the "equator" meaning at the highest temperature zones.
 - Mountains form large "chains" roughly similar to continental plates in real life.
     - They are also taller, usually between 200 and 300 blocks in height, but in rare cases even higher.
     - Jagged peaks are less "jagged" than usual, shaped more like real mountains.
-- World height is increased from 384 to 512
+- World height is increased from 384 to 512 to fit the taller mountains and deeper caves
-    - This ensures mountains never "plateau", even if they reach over 320 blocks.
-    - Build height limit is 448, so there is always space to build, even on mountaintops.
+    - Build height limit is 384.
+    - Lowest point is -128.
-- Terrain is more hilly than before and slopes upwards as you go further inland.
+- Terrain slopes gently upwards as you go further inland, on top of plenty small-scale height variations everywhere.
-    - This is completely independent of how mountainous the terrain is, so even a normal plains biome can be at Y=200
 - Smaller biomes with less predictable shapes and placement.
     - "Humidity" zones are weirder, sometimes small, sometimes large.
     - Swamps and mangroves can only appear along coasts and rivers.